Murders of María José Reyes and Juan Duarte

 María José Reyes Moore and Juan René Duarte Becerra were murdered in July 2012 in an antique shop in Lolol, Colchagua Province, O'Higgins Region, Chile.
 Both victims had visited the shop as customers and were attacked and decapitated by shop owner Óscar López Rodríguez.

 The murderer was shot and killed by police responding to the scene of the Reyes murder.
 An analysis of accounts by people who knew him suggests that he was suffering from psychosis and "mystical delusions".
 He has been labeled the "Monster of Lolol" by Chilean media.

-The events shocked the small town of Lolol, a peaceful tourist location.
-The local mayor said the murders would become a demarcation point in the history of the place.